 I’ve heard this complaint from lots of people with ADHD through the years: “I am doing my best to stay calm when my wife, who doesn’t have ADHD, nags me about the same things all the time.
 But I can’t help but get mad.
 She gets to me.
 We seem to fight all the time.
 Once we get started, she gets really angry, too…these fights are taking a toll on me.”

 The husband likely needs better control of symptoms to be more reliable, and his wife needs to be more respectful and empathetic while he’s trying to achieve that.
 Even with those changes, the couple will still fight at times.
 Learning how to have a “good fight” — airing disagreements as equal partners rather than blowing up at each other — will help.
 Gottman suggests some ideas for taking the anger out of fights:

-Accept the legitimacy of negative emotions.
+- Accept the legitimacy of negative emotions.
 Rather than fighting against negative emotions, commiserate with your partner.
 This is important if your partner is feeling grief.
 You may be ready to “move on” but you will help your partner heal if you respond with “I’m so sorry we’ve been through all of this.
 It’s been hard.”
 It also helps to understand the link between intense emotions and ADHD.

 If these strategies seem obvious, ask yourself if you are using them consistently.
 Probably not.
 It takes thought and practice to use affirming statements and ask open-ended questions when you are angry.
 It’s not just the words, it is the emotions behind them that count.

 A non-ADHD spouse confided in me: “It is hard for me to just walk away during an argument.
 I feel ignored, like he is not listening.
 When he gets angry, it can be explosive and out of control.
 Sometimes when I try to walk away, he is in such a rage that he keeps going.
 When I do walk away, he expects me to forget about it and not discuss the problem.”